 The term "sarcopenia" (from the Greek sarx, flesh, and penia, loss) was coined in 1989 by Rosenberg to describe age-related muscle wasting.
 Today we know it goes far beyond losing volume — it is an integrated loss of mass, strength, and physical performance that affects the entire organism.

 According to the review published in The Lancet by Cruz-Jentoft and Sayer (2019), sarcopenia is "a progressive and generalised skeletal muscle disorder involving the accelerated loss of muscle mass and function that is associated with increased adverse outcomes including falls, functional decline, frailty, and mortality."
-Global prevalence is estimated at 10% in people over 60, though that number varies widely depending on diagnostic criteria used.
+The 2024 GLIS global consensus sharpened the conceptual definition: sarcopenia is a skeletal muscle disease that does not depend only on age, clinical setting or care setting, and combines reduced muscle mass with reduced strength or low muscle-specific strength.

 What many people do not realize is that the process begins decades before symptoms become apparent.
 Research on the mechanisms of aging shows that sarcopenia results from the convergence of several of those mechanisms: mitochondrial dysfunction, cellular senescence, chronic inflammation, and altered nutrient signaling.